rtCamp/Frappe-Manager/docs/guides/backup-restore.md

 fm reset mybench    # drop the site database and reinstall every app
 ```

 `fm reset` runs `bench reinstall`, so all site data is gone and only the app code survives.
-It works only for a site on the `mariadb` container fm owns: a bench with a `[database]` entry is refused, because that schema is not fm's to drop. `fm delete` draws the same line, and never drops an external schema whatever `--delete-db-from-mariadb` says.
+It works only for a site on the `mariadb` container fm owns: a bench with a `[database]` entry is refused, because that schema is not fm's to drop. `fm delete` draws the same line, and never drops an external schema whatever `--delete-db-from-fm-mariadb` says.

 ---